'Selling the OC' Season 4: Everything We Know

 “Leaving the Oppenheim Group wasn’t an easy decision, but is the right decision for me and my clients,” he told PEOPLE in an email statement.

-He explained that since Selling the OC revolves around the agents at the Oppenheim Group, he would no longer appear on the series.
+He explained that since Selling the OC revolves around the agents at the Oppenheim Group, he would no longer appear in the series.

-As of season 3's release, the rest of the show's cast are still listed as agents on The O Group's website, including Alex Hall, Alexandra Rose, Austin Victoria, Brandi Marshall, Gio Helou, Kayla Cardona, Lauren Shortt, and Polly Brindle.
+As of early 2025, the rest of the show's cast is still listed as agents on The O Group's website, including Alex Hall, Alexandra Rose, Austin Victoria, Brandi Marshall, Gio Helou, Kayla Cardona, Lauren Shortt, and Polly Brindle.

 Notably, Ali Harper is not included on the website, but that's probably because she is not a fully licensed agent yet.
 In an interview with Us Weekly, the Tennessee native confirmed that she has not taken her exam yet.

-“So, we are still in the process,” she told the outlet.
+“So, we are still in the process,” she told the outlet in May 2024.
 “It’s actually taken quite a long time to get approved to take the actual exam.
 It’s just kind of been out of my hands.”

 -